EnisAksu/Argonis/ArgonisIntel/ReadMe.md

 ## License

-Please respect the licenses and attribution requirements of the original feed sources when using this data.
+This project is open-source.
+However, please respect the licenses and attribution requirements of the original feed sources when using this data.

 ## Contributing

-Feel free to submit issues or pull requests if you have suggestions for additional feeds or improvements.
+Feel free to submit issues or pull requests if you have suggestions for:
+- Additional feed sources
+- Code improvements
+- Bug fixes
+- Documentation updates

 ---